Akashh0/Deep-Learning-Prediction-Model-/Readme.md

-⚽ DeepBallonNet: The Journalist AI
+⚽ ProphetPlay: The Journalist AI

 DeepBallonNet is an advanced sports analytics engine designed to predict the winners of the 2026 Ballon d'Or and the UEFA Champions League.